-Gary E. Holdren \$1,500,000 cash severance payable over 12 months and 12 months' continuation of medical and dental insurance.
+Gary E. Holdren Twelve months of base salary and his then-current target bonus payable over 12 months, 12 months' continuation of medical and dental insurance coverage, and acceleration of all outstanding equity.

-Gary L. Burge Six months' salary as severance payable in accordance with normal payroll practices, any earned but unpaid bonus for the prior year, and six months' continuation of medical insurance.
+Gary L. Burge Six months' salary as severance payable in accordance with normal payroll practices and six months' continuation of medical insurance.
+Any earned but unpaid bonus for the calendar year immediately preceding the termination.